 - Cannot be renewed after the 90 days

 - Cannot be sold to a person who’s had 3 months of short term health insurance in the past 12 months

-Because the laws are more restrictive in Washington, there’s only one short term health insurance provider.
+Because the laws are more prohibitive in Washington, there’s only 2 short term health insurance providers.

 Who Needs Short Term Health Insurance?